-TWENTY-SEVENTH ANNUAL GENERAL MEETING TO BE HELD AT THE GRAND BANQUET HALL, CIVIC CENTRE, OZUMBA MBADIWE ROAD, VICTORIA ISLAND, LAGOS STATE AT 11.00 A. M. ON THE 7TH OF MAY, 2015
+ET HALL, CIVIC CENTRE, OZUMBA MBADIWE AND, LAGOS STATE AT 11.00 A. M. ON THE 7TH

 Please admit

-27th Annual General Meeting of Fidelity Bank Plc.
+27th Annual General to the Meeting of Fidelity Bank Plc.

 NAME OF SHAREHOLDER:

 ACCOUNT NUMBER:

 NUMBER OF SHARES HELD:

-Signature of person attending:
+Signature of person attendi ing:

+TWENTY-SEVENTH ANNUAL GENERAL MEETING TO BE HELD AT